About Georgina Trails

 Trails and Active Transportation Master Plan

 The Town of Georgina's Trails and Active Transportation Master Plan was approved by Council in May 2014.
-This Master Plan aims to develop an integrated, connected and continuous trails and active transportation system that supports improved community health, safety, economy, transportation and tourism.
+This plan aims to develop an integrated, connected and continuous trails and active transportation system that supports improved community health, safety, economy, transportation and tourism.
 It represents a significant step forward towards the Town’s commitment to provide permanent and seasonal residents as well as visitors with a range of active transportation and active recreation alternatives.

 The Trails Maps and brochure are designed to help you find all the information you need about trails within the Town of Georgina.
 Printed brochures are available for free at community centres, libraries or at Town offices.